Epilepsy and Medical Cannabis: Understanding the Benefits and Uses

 Important Considerations and Side Effects

 Side Effects: As with any medication, there are potential side effects associated with the use of medical cannabis for epilepsy.
 These may include dizziness, drowsiness, changes in appetite, and dry mouth.
+In some cases, it may also cause an increase in seizures or worsen existing symptoms.

 Drug Interactions:

-It is important to note that medical cannabis may interact with other medications.
 It is crucial to consult with a healthcare professional before starting any new treatment or medication.

 Dosage: